ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 binary search tree if there are no distinguished log entries, and then recurses down the remainder of the frontier, each time starting back at step 1:

-1. Verify that the log entry's timestamp is consistent with the timestamps of all ancestor log entries.
-That is, verify the log entry's timestamp is greater than or equal to that of its parent.
-2. Obtain a binary ladder from the current log entry for the target version.
-   Accounting for any inclusion or non-inclusion proofs which were omitted, verify that the binary ladder terminates in a way that is consistent with previously inspected log entries.
-Specifically, verify that it indicates a maximum version greater than or equal to that of its parent log entry.
+1. Obtain a binary ladder from the current log entry for the target version.
+If this is not the starting log entry, verify that the binary ladder indicates a maximum version greater than or equal to that of its parent log entry.
-3. If this is the rightmost log entry, verify the binary ladder terminates in a way that is consistent with the target version being the greatest that exists.
+2. If this is the rightmost log entry, verify the binary ladder terminates in a way that proves the target version to be the greatest that exists.
 This means that it does not terminate early, all lookups for versions less than or equal to the target version produce inclusion proofs, and all lookups for versions greater than the target version produce non-inclusion proofs.
-4. If this is not the rightmost log entry, recurse to the current log entry's right child.
+3. If this is not the rightmost log entry, recurse to the current log entry's right child.

 If the starting log entry was not distinguished or if the starting log entry did